-An example of similarity between medieval and modern food is beef and red wine stew, a good recipe for which can be found here.
-This has long been a popular meat dish and of course remains popular to this day.
-The ingredients may have changed a little over the years but not radically so – it is still essentially beef with red wine!
+A great example of similarity between medieval and modern food is beef and red wine stew.
+It’s a good recipe which is as relevant today as it was in medieval times.
+Beef stew has long been a popular meat dish.
+The ingredients may have changed over the years but only a little and not radically.
+It is still essentially a beef stew with red wine!

 One of the major differences between medieval and modern food is salad.
 Salad was quite different then to the salad we know today.
 Lettuce, tomatoes and cucumber that many of us grew up with were simply not available in medieval Europe.
 Medieval salad recipes consisted mainly of flowers and herbs.One of the most notable things about food from that period is that it echoed a class division.
 Food for the rich and food for the poor.

 Recipe Variations In Medieval Times